proggmatic/vue-cli-server-middleware/README.md

   // ... more default stuff

+  app.UseEndpoints(routes =>
+  {
+      // you app routes...
+  }

   //-- new addition --//
   app.UseSpa(spa =>
   {
     // spa.Options.SourcePath = "ClientApp";          // Optional.
-If this string is commented, ClientApp will be used
+If this string is commented, "ClientApp" will be used
-    // spa.Options.PackageManagerCommand = "npm";     // Optional.
-If this string is commented, npm will be used.
+    // spa.Options.PackageManagerCommand = "yarn";    // Optional.
+If this string is commented, "npm" will be used.
 You may use yarn instead of npm.

     if (env.IsDevelopment())
     {